Math Manipulatives Aren’t Just for “Little Kids”

 Educators have discovered, however, that using manipulatives well helps students of all ages to learn new concepts and deepen understanding.
 Using manipulatives effectively also increases retention of mastered concepts.

 The most effective math manipulatives are visually simple and consistently used throughout a curriculum.
-Extra, visually-rich detail, such as that found on play money, on objects featuring licensed characters, or in small plastic animals, can significantly distract students from the concept they is trying to learn.
+Extra, visually-rich detail, such as that found on play money, on objects featuring licensed characters, or in small plastic animals, can significantly distract students from the concept they are trying to learn.
 The manipulatives that are most helpful to students have been carefully designed to bridge the gap between concrete and abstract concepts.

 Math Manipulatives for Everyone